MathieuNls/bianca/bianca.md

 In other words, BIANCA is able to detect _risky_ commits with 90.75% precision, 37.15% recall, and proposes fixes that contain, on average, 40-44% of the actual code needed to transform the _risky_ commit into a _non-risky_ one.

 \red{
 To further assess the quality of the fixes proposed by BIANCA, we randomly took 250 BIANCA-proposed fixes and manually compared them with the actual fixes provided by the developers.
 For each fix, we looked at the proposed modifications (i.e., code diff) and the actual modification made by the developer of the system to fix the bug.

-We were able to identify the statements from the proposed fix that can be reused to create a fix similar to the one developers would propose in 85\% of the cases.
+We were able to identify the statements from the proposed fixes that can be reused to create fixes similar to the ones that developers had proposed in 85\% of the cases.
 For the remaining cases, it was difficult to understand the changes that the developers made, mainly because of our lack of familiarity of the systems under study.
 We recognize that a better evaluation of the quality of BIANCA-proposed fixes would be to conduct a user study.
 We intend to do this as part of future work.
-In what follows, we present examples of how BIANCA-proposed fixes.
+In what follows, we present examples of BIANCA-proposed fixes that were detected as similar to fixes proposed by developers.

-The lines highlighted in red are the one which triggered the match.}
+.}

 \input{tex/null.tex}

 \red{
 In Figures \ref{fig:null2} and \ref{fig:null1}, we show two commits that belong to the Okhttp and Druid systems, respectively.
+In these figures, the statements shown in red are the ones that triggered the match between the two commits.
 The Okhttp commit was submitted in February 2014, while the one from Druid was submitted in April 2016.
 The Druid commit was introduced to fix a bug, which was caused by a prior commit, submitted in March 2016.
 The bug consisted of invoking a function on a null reference, which led to a null pointer exception, causing the system to crash.
 This bug could have been avoided if if the Druid developers had access to the Okhttp commit.
 }

-\wahab{Put the figures here.
-Should we show the March 2016 commit as well?
-Also please put the lines in questions in a red box}
-\mathieu{The lines are now in red.
-The figures should be closer to the text.}

 \red{
 In this second example, we present a case where BIANCA could have been used to avoid inserting a bug related to race conditions in multi-threaded code.}

-\wahab{You need to change the text below to follow the same format as in the first  and third examples that I modified.
-You need to say which systems we are talking about here, show the two commit couple.
-After that you should explain the situation by referring to the commits.
-It is important that the reader get the impression that this analysis is done systematically. }

-\mathieu{done}

 \input{tex/thread.tex}

 \red{
 In Figures \ref{fig:thread1} and \ref{fig:thread2}, we show two commits that belong to the Netty and Okhttp systems, respectively.
-For Figure \ref{fig:thread1}, we present only the sourounding of subset of the commit that triggered the match rather than the commit in its entirety.
-The whole commit changed 44 files with 1,994 additions and 1,335 deletions.
+For Figure \ref{fig:thread1}, we present an excerpt of the commit that triggered the match.
+The whole commit affected  44 files with 1,994 additions and 1,335 deletions.
 The Netty commit was submitted in June 2014 while the one from OKHttp was submitted in January 2017.
-The bug is consisted in resources leak in multithreaded environments.
+The bug consisted of resource leakage in a multi-threaded environment.
-The similarity between both commits comes from the \texttt{try} and \texttt{catch} blocks associated with the exceptions used.
-More specifically to the fact of freeing resources in case a thread crashes with a \texttt{finally} block to follow the \texttt{try} and \texttt{catch} blocks.
+The similarity between the two commits comes from the \texttt{try} and \texttt{catch} blocks associated with the used exceptions, more precisely, the fact of freeing resources in case a thread crashes with a \texttt{finally} block to follow the \texttt{try} and \texttt{catch} blocks.
-In the \texttt{try} block, the threads are launched and, in case an exception happens the \texttt{catch} block is executed.
+In the \texttt{try} block, the threads are launched and, in case an exception happens, the \texttt{catch} block is executed.
-However, if the developer closes the resources consumed by the thread at the end of the \texttt{try} block, then, in the case of an exception, the resources would not be freed.
+However, if the developer closes the resources consumed by the thread at the end of the \texttt{try} block then, in the case of an exception, the resources would not be freed.
-Instead of duplicating the resources management code in the \texttt{try} and \texttt{catch} blocks a good practice would be to have it in a \texttt{finally} block that always executes itself; regardless of an exception happening or not.
+Instead of duplicating the resource management code in the \texttt{try} and \texttt{catch} blocks, a good practice would be to have it in a \texttt{finally} block that always executes  regardless of whether an exception is thrown or not.
-In the commit presented by Figure \ref{fix:thread1} we can see that a large refactoring has been done in order to prevent crashed thread to keep using resources.
-This bug could have been avoided if if the Okhttp developers had access to the Netty commit.
+In the commit presented by Figure \ref{fix:thread1}, we can see that a large refactoring has been done in order to prevent crashed threads to keep using resources.
+This bug could have been avoided if the Okhttp developers had access to the Netty commit.
 }

 \red{